eegml/eegmlwidgets/INSTALL.md

 (newenv)$ pip install nbserverproxy
 (newenv)$ jupyter serverextension enable --py nbserverproxy
 ```
+- Note this also requires a proxy function to be used in kernel code.
+Need to find a reference for this

 ### This is what is installed on my system:
 ```
 $ jupyter labextension list